moonmoonmoonmoon/WebLogAnalysis/README.md

 ---

 **Note**: This project was developed as part of a graduate-level data science course focusing on distributed systems and large-scale data processing.
-We also used the ChatGPT to help us to work on the project
+ChatGPT was also used to help us to work on the project codes.